 Entries run chronologically from bottom to top.

 Who talked to aliens in 1997?
 Will Smith in a suit and tie; Bruce Willis in an orange tank top; Sigourney Weaver as the resurrected Ripley; and Jodie Foster, her eyes full of tears, her hair braided into a ponytail.
 She’s the audience surrogate in this hypothetical scenario.
 She crunches numbers, runs gauntlets, and speaks earnestly of Occam’s razor.
 Sustained stargazing makes her shiver with nerdy jubilation.
 Zemeckis’s camera prowls the frame for info, juxtaposing astrophysical data on computer screens with surveillance footage and TV news.
 The whole universe unfolds as a mix of analog and digital.
 It’s about as cool as a field trip to the planetarium.
 Shameless, too, as it induces pathos with the mere idea of a girl loving her good dad.
-Not far from reality, nor is it far from a dream I might have had 20 years ago, when I’d go to bed thinking of aliens.
+Not far from reality, nor is it far from a dream I might have had 20 years ago, when I’d go to bed thinking of UFOs.

 Theda Bara is The Vamp: gleeful homewrecker, serial seductress, a spider prowling for flies.
 She seizes men in a sexual stranglehold, then drains and discards them.
 She’s not a real person, but an allegorical figure, a manifestation of feminine evil.
 And A Fool There Was is a cautionary tale for every husband in the audience: don’t let your dick lead you astray.
 She meets her latest victim on a transatlantic cruise.
 He’s a family man who instantly forsakes his family.
 They cavort together, though he seethes with self-loathing—he grips her neck as if to wring it; she maneuvers this into an embrace—while back home, wife and daughter bemoan their loss.
 The film jumps between these two lines of action, neither yielding any surprises.
 Much of the story’s told by telegram or through a long, lousy poem.
 The staging, at least, has some depth to it.
 Figures extend far back into the frame, especially during a drunken party late in the film.
 Bara, too, is fun to watch as she plays this misogynistic fable’s object of scorn.